katieapeterson/hindcastprocessing/eagle_hindcast_processing_kp/processingREADME.md

 changes time from matlab based ordinal to encoded strings

-saves a hdf5 file type
+saves as hdf5 file type

 # Essential steps
 make environment for processing or move to that env